-Sensory activities help children develop language, problem-solving and fine motor skills, among others.
+Sensory activities help children develop language, problem-solving, and fine motor skills.
 Learn tips to create quick and easy sensory activities for preschoolers.

 Preschoolers are extremely curious.
 They constantly touch everything they can get their hands on, trying to figure out the world around them.
 Sensory activities, such as sensory bins and playdough trays, give them a safe place to develop their problem-solving skills and satisfy their curiosity.

 The easiest way to start creating sensory activities is to let your child’s interests guide you.
-Children tend to gravitate toward things that interest them, so when you set up your first sensory activities, use what they already like.
-Plus your child will be more focused on items they enjoy, which will keep them busy while you cook or homeschool your other children.
+Children tend to gravitate toward things that interest them, so use what they already like when you set up your first sensory activities.
+Plus, your child will be more focused on items they enjoy, which will keep them busy while you cook or homeschool your other children.

 For example, if your child loves vehicles, then make up a batch of playdough that you color brown, like a road over which they can drive toy cars.
 Small plastic trees or street signs can be added to the tray for additional fun.
 Perhaps your child is obsessed with princesses.
 Then you can put plastic jewels, a scoop or tongs, and a bowl in a sensory bin.
 When you create sensory activities based on your child’s interests, they will definitely be a hit!

-Does your little preschooler love to “help” you?
+Does your little preschooler love to help?
 My preschooler loves to help me cook, clean, and shop.
 When I head to the craft store for seasonal materials to include in his sensory activities, I bring him along.
-He loves to peruse through everything in the seasonal items aisle.
+He loves to peruse everything in the seasonal items aisle.
 Then his face lights up at home when he recognizes items he helped choose in his sensory bins!